 The Importance of Great Customer Service

-Customer service is the most critical component of a contact center.
+Customer service is the most critical component of a call center.
 It offers assistance to customers before, during, and after they purchase a product or service.
-Your organization might have excellent products and low cost, but if your customer service is poor, it will negatively affect your overall customer relationships and brand image.
+Your organization might have excellent products and low cost, but if your customer service is poor, it will negatively affect your overall customer relationships, brand, and image.

-In addition, customer service is important because if it is great, a contact center can improve customer and employee satisfaction, lower operating costs, reduce customers at risk of defection, increase opportunities to sell, and the transactional Net Promoter Score®.
+In addition, customer service is important because if it is great, a call center can improve customer and employee satisfaction, lower operating costs, reduce customers at risk of defection, increase opportunities to sell, and the transactional Net Promoter Score® (NPS).

-Interestingly, at the C-level, the FCR rate is almost completely ignored as a leading indicator for achieving great customer service for the contact center channel and enterprise metrics such as NPS® and Csat, even though customers indicated that it made the most significant difference to their great customer service experience.
+Interestingly, at the C-level, the FCR rate is almost completely ignored as the driver for achieving great customer service for the call center, even though customers indicated that FCR made the most significant difference to their positive customer service experience.

-SQM's contact center Voice of the Customer post-contact survey research revealed the following customer service findings.
-The data speaks to the importance of FCR for delivering great customer service.
+SQM's contact center Voice of the Customer (VoC) post-contact survey research is illustrated in figure 2 and is followed by the corresponding detailed findings.
+The data speaks to the importance of VoC FCR for delivering great customer service.

 Customer satisfaction (Csat) average drops 15% (top box response) every time a customer calls back to get their initial call resolved.
 So for every 1% improvement in FCR, there is a 1% improvement in customer service Csat.
-As a result, the FCR is the highest correlated metric of all call center internal or external metrics to customer service Csat.
+Moreover, FCR is the highest correlated metric of all call center internal or external metrics to customer service Csat.
 Put differently, FCR and call resolution are the strongest drivers for delivering great customer service.
-Therefore, you can make a strong business that FCR is a proxy for great customer service.
+Therefore, you can make a strong business case that FCR is a proxy for great customer service.